VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ## 2. `skip` and `xfail`

-Occasionally tests just don't work the way you want them to, or maybe they test a feature that isn't actually implemented yet.
+Occasionally tests just don't work the way you want them to, or maybe they test a feature that isn't implemented yet.
 Even though these tests fail right now, you'd like to keep them around and fix them in the future.
 Introducing `skip` and `xfail`.